 These entities may create and change policies that help them carry out their work.

 This group may change and create policies within their established areas of authority.

-- 1.0 Governance (approved August 2015) – Seven policies establish roles and responsibilities for the Board, ministers, staff, and lay leaders as well as lines of authority among them.
+- 1.0 Governance policies establish roles and responsibilities for the Board, ministers, staff, and lay leaders.
+They also define the lines of authority among these groups.